 Student’s guardian can also apply for NOC on their behalf.
 Guardian of students includes parents, grandparents, elder brother or sister and spouse.
 If a guardian is applying for NOC on behalf of the student, they should include their citizenship along with other required documents.

-What are the documents required to apply for NOC in Nepal?
+Documents required to apply for No Objection Letter (NOC) in Nepal?

 Students should provide some documents while applying for NOC.
 They are as follows: